 can be modified.

-For thread monitoring to occur, these things must be true:
+For monitoring of events executed by the thread to occur, these things must be true: